Pkrish15/uber-datanalysis/README.md

  6) Run the Zepplin Notebook at every stages, Please read the zepplin tutorial if required. <br> <br>

-#  Spark Streaming and Rules Implementation - 2nd Phase (Work in Progress)
+#  Analytics using the model which involved Spark Streaming and Rules Implementation - 2nd Phase (Work in Progress)

+#  Detailed Explaination of the first phase - Data Discovery Phase

+1) Why this phase is needed? <br>
+   This phase is needed to study about the historical data, and observe the pattern recognition of the uber system which is needed.
+Based on this we can arrive a conclusion for better decision making and predictions.<br>

+ 2) What is analytics using the model? <br>
+   This is the second phase of the project,uses the model in production on live events, it still needed to do an analyis of historical data. <br>